nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Setting up the nRF5340 Audio repositories
 =========================================

-The application relies on the following :ref:`external OSS repositories <dm_code_base>` that need to be pulled using west:
+The application relies on the following repositories that need to be pulled using west:

-* LC3 software codec repository
+* LC3 software codec repository - The default software codec for the application, which is not open-source.
+  The application only supports the LC3 software codec.
-* Hardware codec driver repository
+* Hardware codec driver repository - One of the :ref:`external OSS repositories <dm_code_base>`.

 To have these repositories managed by west, complete the following steps:

+1. Obtain access to the LC3 codec repository.
+   To do so, `contact the sales department <Contact Us_>`_.
-1. Add the group filter specific to the nRF5340 Audio application to the west manifest file of your project by running the following command:
+#.
+Add the group filter specific to the nRF5340 Audio application to the west manifest file of your project by running the following command:

    .. code-block:: console